 If you want to change the volume on the AirPods without taking out your iPhone, you have to ask Siri.
 Convoluted to say the least, but if you have an Apple Watch, you're in luck.

-When you're playing music on a Watch running on watchOS 4, whether it's from your iPhone or Watch, you can glance at your watch to see what's "Now Playing."
+When you're playing music on a Watch running on watchOS 4 or later, whether it's from your iPhone or Watch, you can glance at your watch to see what's "Now Playing."
 All you have to do is rotate the Digital Crown to raise and lower the volume.
 It couldn't be more convenient.

 Take a screenshot